Collector3/espressobin_case/README.md

 # ESPRESSObin Case

-# Summary

-An alternative case for the [ESPRESSObin board](https://www.amazon.com/ESPRESSObin-SBUD102-Single-Computer-Network/dp/B06Y3V2FBK
-), designed for FFF/DM-based 3D printing without supports.
+A case for the [ESPRESSObin board](https://www.amazon.com/ESPRESSObin-SBUD102-Single-Computer-Network/dp/B06Y3V2FBK ), designed for FFF/DM-based 3D printing without supports.

 Printing Notes: The idle temperature of the ESPRESSObin is quite warm (around ~53C in certain areas).
 Please consider printing this case in something like PETG (which has a higher glass transition temperature than PLA and flame-retardant/self-extinguishing properties).

+Update 2: A new version that supports feet/legs is up.
+The lid remains compatible with both versions, but this adds extra support for the switch port partitions and printable slide on feet/legs (very helpful to ensure the bottom doesn't get too hot/gets air flow).

+Print the case and feet/legs in PETG, then print the covers in TPU if desired.
+The case has a tendency to tilt a bit (even with the TPU covers), so cabling will need to be more carefully routed with this version.

-6/30/2017: This case is now mostly finalized, and ready for general use.
+Update 1: This case is now mostly finalized, and ready for general use.
 The old version has been removed, and the new one is up now.
 In addition, an extra 'labeled' cover has been added with topside port labels.

 Upcoming additions/changes (as time permits):

 * Adding different lid configurations for GPIO/SATA access (editable source is provided as espressobin_case.stp for custom modifications)
-* TPU feet

 # Print Settings